Cwilson3007/DFIR-Simulated-Nation-State-Attack_Ongoing/README.md

 ![Fake Update Execution](screenshots/12_fake_update_execution.png)
 📌 *CMD confirming the execution of Windows_Update_KB5023152.exe on the victim machine.*

+Explanation: Shows the command prompt output listing files in C:\ProgramData\, running processes (including the fake update), and event logs mentioning “Windows Update.”
+This confirms the payload executed as intended.

 ✅ Step 6: Modify Metadata to Hide Attack
 ```